laurenkopac/cs6111-project1/README.md

 ## Query Modification Method

+Our query modification is handled in a few methods inspiried by idologies from lecture and the textbook.

 ## External References
 1. Manning, Raghavan, & Schütze.
 Stanford University.
 (2009).
 Information Retrieval and Web Search (Online Edition) - Chapter 9: Query Operations.
 Retrieved from https://nlp.stanford.edu/IR-book/pdf/09expand.pdf